tkw1536/MMT/CONTRIBUTING.md

 (if you're looking for the TL;DR, there is one at the bottom)

+This document explains the general development model of MMT.
+Before contributing to MMT, you should read this document to understand what is going on.

-## Introduction -- The MMT contribution system
+## Introduction -- MMT Projects and Stability

+MMT consists of several sub-projects that we classify under different levels of stability.
+They are seperated into three types:

+1. Core -- These projects form the core part of MMT and they should always compile and run properly.
+2. Secondary -- These projects may no longer be under active development but we still consider them a part of the MMT project.
+That means at some point they compiled and were working with an old version of MMT.
+3. Experimental -- These are new projects that may or may not compile at all.
+We will attempt to move them into the secondary repository once they are stable enough for use.

+Each project commonly is a sub-folder of the ```src/``` directory.
+A list of projects and which category they are can be found inside the file [src/overview.txt](src/overview.txt) -- but not within this document.

+## The branching system

-Inside MMT we have two main branches and use a [fork and pull](https://help.github.com/articles/about-collaborative-development-models/) based model of collaboration.
-The two main branches are:
+Inside MMT we have two main branches and usually use a [fork and pull](https://help.github.com/articles/about-collaborative-development-models/) based model of collaboration.
+The two main branches and other branches are:

-- master -- This branch contains a compilable version of MMT -- but no guarantees beyond that.
+- master -- This branch contains a compilable version of MMT -- that means all core projects and most of the secondary ones are working.
 To achieve this, we use [Travis Tests](https://travis-ci.org/UniFormal/MMT) that compile MMT and also do some minimal testing.
-Additionally we only allow pull requests (and no direct pushes).
+All new extensions should start from this branch and all project branches (see below) should be merged into this branch as soon as they are stable.
-- stable -- Similar to master this should contain a compilable version of MMT.
+- stable -- Similar to master this should contain a compilable version of MMT with core and most secondary projects working.
 On top of this, it is manually checked for stability, that is someone says "yes, this is a good version of MMT that actually works as intended".
 We again use the Travis Tests as well as [reviews](https://help.github.com/articles/about-pull-request-reviews/).
+- Project branches -- Every project of MMT (that is each independent component) can have its own branch.
+These branches are used to drive forward the development of the respective project.
+The branches may or may not compile at any point, they are used to make breaking changes to the respective project.

 ## Working on MMT -- working with forks